mcsandeep/tyk-docs/tyk-docs/content/api-management/automations.md

 - **Security Policies**: For a deeper dive into securing your APIs, read our [guide on security policies](/basic-config-and-security/security/security-policies/), covering token management, user roles, and access control.
 - **Advanced Tyk API Management**: Leverage more of Tyk’s API capabilities for custom integrations and further automation possibilities.
 You can learn more about Tyk's custom integrations [here](/advanced-configuration/)
 - **CI/CD Integrations**: Learn how to embed Tyk automation into your CI/CD pipeline, enabling continuous deployment and reducing release cycle times.

-These resources will help you enhance your API management automation and develop a robust, scalable infrastructure with Tyk.